greg-crl/indexes-for-performance/narrative/filter.md

 workshop> select count(*) from book where author_name like 'Ann%';
 ```

-Note that we're asking for the `count(*)` instead of the data.
-That's because the data set is so large that returning the results to a CLI would be impractical.

 How long did it take to get the results?
 Why?